influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/storage-engine.md

 ### Ingester

-The Ingester processes line protocol submitted with write requests and persists time series data to the [Object store](#object-store).
+The Ingester processes line protocol submitted in write requests and persists time series data to the [Object store](#object-store).
 In this process, the Ingester does the following:

-- Queries the [Catalog](#catalog) to identify where data should be persisted and to ensure the schema of the line protocol is compatible with the schema of persisted data.
+- Queries the [Catalog](#catalog) to identify where data should be persisted and to ensure the schema of the line protocol is compatible with the [schema](/influxdb/cloud-dedicated/reference/glossary/#schema) of persisted data.
-- Identifies any write errors and generates a response for the client that made the write request.
+- Accepts or [rejects](/influxdb/cloud-dedicated/write-data/troubleshoot/#troubleshoot-rejected-points) points in the write request and generates a [response](/influxdb/cloud-dedicated/write-data/troubleshoot/).
 - Processes line protocol and persists time series data to the [Object store](#object-store) in Apache Parquet format.
 Each Parquet file represents a _partition_--a logical grouping of data.
-- Makes yet-to-be-persisted data available to [Queriers](#querier) to ensure leading edge data is included in query results.
+- Makes [yet-to-be-persisted](/influxdb/cloud-dedicated/reference/internals/durability/#data-ingest) data available to [Queriers](#querier) to ensure
+  leading edge data is included in query results.
-- Maintains a short-term write-ahead log (WAL) to prevent data loss in case of a service interruption.
+- Maintains a short-term [write-ahead log (WAL)](/influxdb/cloud-dedicated/reference/internals/durability/) to prevent data loss in case of a service interruption.

 ##### Ingester scaling strategies